-- Adding land to the Area, except for an addition of land that totals not more than one (1) percent of the existing area of the North Hillsboro Industrial Renewal Area.
+- Adding land to the urban renewal area if the addition results in a cumulative addition of more than one percent of the urban renewal area.
 The aggregated total of all additions may not exceed 20% of the total land area in the original boundary. - Increasing the maximum amount of indebtedness that can be issued or incurred under the Plan.
 The aggregated total of all additions may not exceed 20% of the original maximum indebtedness, after adjustment for inflation as described in ORS 457.220(4)(b).